lpoulain/SaWa/towa.md

 ### Future Enhancements

 - Add more reliability to the `towa` process.
-Right now, if any error happens in the JNI layer (like the requested servlet is not available), the JNI layer issues a SIGSEGV which crashes the `towa` process.
+The `towa` process' stability has improved, and doesn't crash anymore when t class invoked doesn't exist.
+The reliability is however still not 100% complete.
 - Scan the `classpath` folder for any `.war` file, unzip them if it hasn't already been done and add the path to the classpath
 - Allow the Web Server to both look at the filesystem and servlet requests by reading the `web.xml` mappings
 - Add support for more IPC options between `sawad` and `towa`